Topological Materials Discovery from Crystal Symmetry: The Topological Materials Database

-Unlike in previous high-throughput topological analyses~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2}, the version of~\webchecktopmat~implemented for~\cite{AndreiMaterials2} uniquely allows researchers to analyze the symmetry-indicated stable and fragile topology of energetically isolated bands away from $E_{F}$.
-For each ICSD entry in the~\href{https://www.topologicalquantumchemistry.org/}{Topological Materials Database}, the authors of~\cite{AndreiMaterials2} calculated the stable and fragile topology of each set of isolated bands in the energy spectrum as defined by band connectivity through TQC (see~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3}).
-Discarding bands from core-shell atomic orbitals, it was discovered in that among all of the isolated bands in all of the~\TQCDBNbrUniqueMaterials~unique materials analyzed in~\cite{AndreiMaterials2},~\TQCDBPercentFragileBandSetsUniqueMaterials~of bands are fragile topological,~\TQCDBPercentStrongBandSetsUniqueMaterials~of bands -- nearly 2/3 -- are stable topological, and an overwhelming~\TQCDBNbrTopoBandPercent~of the stoichiometric materials in the ICSD contain at least one stable or fragile topological band.
-These numbers are all the more shocking when one considers that many of the unique materials in the~\href{https://www.topologicalquantumchemistry.org/}{Topological Materials Database} respect the symmetries of one of the 117 noncentrosymmetric, nonmagnetic SGs in which stable topology cannot be determined by SIs~\cite{ChenTCI,AshvinTCI}.
-Indeed,~\cite{AndreiMaterials2} has revealed that band topology is one of the most fundamental and generic properties in solid-state materials classification.
+Unlike in previous high-throughput topological analyses~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2}, the version of~\webchecktopmat~implemented for~\cite{AndreiMaterials2} allowed researchers to analyze the symmetry-indicated stable and fragile topology of energetically isolated bands away from $E_{F}$.
+This enabled the authors of~\cite{AndreiMaterials2} to employ a second approach towards topological materials characterization.
+For each ICSD entry in the~\href{https://www.topologicalquantumchemistry.com/}{Topological Materials Database}, the researchers additionally calculated the stable and fragile topology of each set of isolated bands in the energy spectrum as defined by band connectivity through TQC~\cite{QuantumChemistry,JenFragile1,Bandrep1,Bandrep2,Bandrep3}.
+Discarding bands from core-shell atomic orbitals, it was discovered that among all of the isolated bands in all of the~\TQCDBNbrUniqueMaterials~analyzed unique materials,~\TQCDBPercentFragileBandSetsUniqueMaterials~of bands are fragile topological,~\TQCDBPercentStrongBandSetsUniqueMaterials~of bands -- nearly 2/3 -- are stable topological, and an overwhelming~\TQCDBNbrTopoBandPercent~of known stoichiometric materials contain at least one stable or fragile topological band.
+These numbers are all the more shocking when one considers that many of the unique materials in the~\href{https://www.topologicalquantumchemistry.com/}{Topological Materials Database} respect the symmetries of one of the 117 noncentrosymmetric, nonmagnetic SGs in which stable topology cannot be determined by SIs~\cite{ChenTCI,AshvinTCI}.
+Indeed, the analysis in~\cite{AndreiMaterials2} has revealed that band topology is one of the most fundamental and generic properties of solid-state materials.